 Happy New Year!!
 We hope you all have had a wonderful holiday and have had the opportunity to spend some quality family time with your loved ones.
 The Greenacre team are back and refreshed – although a few pounds heavier!
 Thank you so much for all the lovely Christmas presents we received before we broke up, we feel really loved and appreciated!

 These downloads are in portable document format (PDF) and require you to have Adobe Reader installed to view them.

 Activities & Topics

 Activities/Topics this Term

-Winter Animals – Drawing animals who live in the cold
+- Winter and the animals who like to live in cold weather.

 Please note – Activities/topics are planned each term based around the revised EYFS framework.
 However, as we respond to your children’s interests these may change.